 affairs.
 Forms to establish a corporation are found at http://www.sos.idaho.gov/corp/corpform.htm.

-entity from its owners and may be privately or publicly held.
-(Publicly
+its owners and may be privately or publicly held.
+(Publicly held

 controlled by a Board of Directors, which is in turn controlled by the

 corporation owners (shareholders).
-Corporate profits are taxed twice
+Corporate profits may be taxed twice

 if the corporation issues dividends – once as